corinnajentzsch/corinnajentzsch.github.io/2018-01-23-publications.md

 _Other (selection)_
 Forthcoming
 “Spiritual Power and the Dynamics of War in the Provinces of Nampula and Zambézia.”
-Contribution to edited volume, Cahen, Michel, Eric Morier-Genoud, and Domingos do Rosário (eds.), [The War Within: New Perspectives on the Civil War in Mozambique, 1976-1992](https://boydellandbrewer.com/the-war-within-hb.html).
+Contribution to edited volume, Cahen, Michel, Eric Morier-Genoud, and Domingos do Rosário (eds.), _[The War Within: New Perspectives on the Civil War in Mozambique, 1976-1992](https://boydellandbrewer.com/the-war-within-hb.html)_.
 Suffolk: James Currey.

 2017
 [“Is environmental philanthropy still a white man’s game?.”](http://africasacountry.com/2017/09/is-environmental-philanthropy-still-a-white-mans-game/) _Africa Is A Country_, September 25.